allegro/allegro.tech/_posts/2015-08-11-scrum-ban-applied.md

 In two weeks, the moment we’d all been waiting for (sort of) happened.
 We were to answer the question “Where are we going with this?” thus we started checking:

-* **Happiness** — the Team prefered to work that way, there was a bit looser atmosphere and less time spent on planning (PO was organising and prioritising the backlog so it reflected what was to be done) and trying to complete an increment in a given time.
+* **Happiness** — the Team preferred to work that way, there was a bit looser atmosphere and less time spent on planning (PO was organising and prioritising the backlog so it reflected what was to be done) and trying to complete an increment in a given time.
-The Team feelt it could come up with a better value for money, a more tweaked version of the task.
+The Team felt it could come up with a better value for money, a more tweaked version of the task.
 * **Feedback** — our stakeholders were pleased with the changes.
 The Team was more responsive and had more time to answer all queries faster.
 Stakeholders were saying that they could test what was done on a regular basis and provide comments right away as opposed to waiting for a Review.